trongtran/vagrant_deploy/README.md

 ```

 ###3.
 Edit your git details
-run `vim deploy/deploy.sh` and edit in your git details
+run `vim deploy/deploy.sh` and edit your git details

 ###4.
 Copy vagrant_deploy files to your project directory
 navigate to the project directory and run